A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour

 Substituting the second and third equations of \eqref{equilibria} into the one for $I_H^*$, we obtain the nonlinear equation

 where

-is the \emph{Effective Reproduction Number} (ERN, i.e. the reproduction number when the population is not fully susceptible or partially immune \cite{pellis2022}) in the absence of protective behaviour ($p=0$ or $q=1$) and non-competent hosts ($l=0$).
-From \eqref{nonlineareq}, it is easy to see that \eqref{outbreak} admits the DFE $I_H^*=I_M^*=J^*=0$.
-All other possible equilibria are given by the solutions of the nonlinear equation
+is the \emph{Effective Reproduction Number} (ERN, i.e.\ the reproduction number when the population is not fully susceptible or partially immune~\citep{pellis2022}) in the absence of protective behaviour ($p=0$ or $q=1$) and non-competent hosts ($l=0$).
+From \eqref{nonlineareq}, it follows that \eqref{outbreak} admits the DFE $I_H^*=I_M^*=J^*=0$.
+All other equilibria are determined by the solutions of the nonlinear equation